Your Baby Registry Must Haves List

 Ideally get a stroller that you can use with your infant car seat as you don’t want to wake a baby to take them out of the car.

 Want to test drive some strollers?
 You can rent strollers to test with TryMe Baby Strollers!

 If buying second hand, check out Stroller Cleaners to make it like new again!

 Not sure if you are a baby wearing fan?
 There are groups and consultants out there to help!
-The League of Moms definitely agree that a carrier is a MUST on your list!
+The League of Moms community definitely agree that a carrier is a MUST on your list!
 If you can only afford one carrier, then my recommendation is to get a structured carrier.
 I love my Beco Gemini for longer walks and for when the baby gets bigger.
-The criss cross straps help with support and avoiding back pain.
-If you have room in your budget, I also add a wrap to your list.
-I used the Moby wrap which was lent to me by a friend.
-And though it did take some practice, once I got use to it, it was perfect for around the house for when the baby needed to sleep and I needed to do stuff.
+The criss-cross straps help with support and avoiding back pain.
+If you have room in your budget, I would also add a wrap to your list.
+I used the Moby wrap which was lent to me by a friend and though it did take some practice, once I got use to it, it was perfect for around the house for when the baby needed to sleep and I needed to do stuff.
 My second kid basically lived in the wrap for her first few months.